-- 1 part Dijon Mustard (he suggested Grey Poupon [link])
+- 1 part Dijon Mustard (he suggested Grey Poupon)

 - 2 part Mayonnaise

-Only Step 1: Mix up all the ingredients in a bowl and stir that shit up real good.
+Only Step 1: Mix up all the ingredients in a bowl and stir it up real well.

-*If you’d like to thin out sauce, add some water to the honey mustard recipe.
+*If you’d like to thin out the sauce, add some water to the honey mustard recipe.